 Ingredients needed to make Jalapeño Tuna Cakes:

 - Tuna – I use Albacore (Chunk) Tuna in water.
-There are versions of wild caught tuna as well.

 - Jalapeño – I used one large jalapeño, half with seeds, half without.
 Chop it very finely.